The Hymns of the Atharvaveda, Book Four: Complete Translation and Index

 grief and trouble.

-May they deliver us from
+they deliver

 grief and trouble.